Loading...

 Entity setup, tax and legal structure for the US is unfamiliar territory

-A realistic, sequenced US entry plan instead of a risky big-bang launch — calibrated for Fort Worth market conditions.
+A realistic, sequenced US entry plan instead of a risky big-bang launch — with priorities set for how Fort Worth buyers actually decide.

-On-the-ground execution capability, not just a strategy document — calibrated for Fort Worth market conditions.
+On-the-ground execution capability, not just a strategy document — so Fort Worth teams can execute without founder heroics.

 HooksHustle engagements are measured on revenue, margin, and operational clarity — not hours billed.